caprover/caprover/README.md

 Even if you don't know anything about Docker, you can get an idea what this does.

-Captain generates a dockerfile and puts it besides a directory named `src` where your source code sits.
+**IMPORANT NOTE:** Captain generates a dockerfile and puts it besides a directory named `src` where your source code sits.
+So if in your normal dockerfile, you have `COPY ./somefile /usr/app`, you will have to change it to `COPY ./src/somefile /usr/app` otherwise deploy would fail.

 Using this approach you can deploy Ruby, Java, Scala, literally everything!
 As Captain becomes more mature, more and more languages will be added to the built-in template, so you don't have to create the dockerfile manually like above.
 If you need more details on dockerfile, please see:

 https://docs.docker.com/engine/reference/builder/
 and